 Google Play Store has millions of apps and games that can be installed directly on an Android device.
 However, not all apps find a place in the Play Store due to policy compliances.
-Also, there are apps that are not available to all users because of geographical restrictions.
+Also, some apps are not available to all users because of geographical restrictions.
 Sometimes, app developers provide the APK file of their apps for trial before uploading them to the Play Store.
-In all such situations, you’ll need to download and install Android apps on your device manually.
-In this tutorial, we’ll see how we can install APK using ADB commands and sideload apps on Android devices.
+In all such situations, you’ll need to install Android apps on your device manually.
+In this tutorial, we’ll see how to install APK using ADB commands and sideload apps on Android devices.

 Using ADB to Install APK on Android Devices

-ADB or Android Debug Bridge is a neat command-line tool for Android that can perform not only simple tasks but very complicated ones also.
+ADB or Android Debug Bridge is a neat command-line tool for Android that can perform simple complicated tasks.
 It works like a bridge between your Android device and your PC.
 There are a wide array of ADB commands that you can use to control your device and make changes to it right from your computer.
 Being cross-platform tools, you can set up ADB and Fastboot on Windows, macOS, and Linux.
 Once you have set up ADB and Fastboot on your PC, go to your phone settings and enable USB Debugging from the Developer options.

 Let’s jump to the steps to install APK on Android devices via the ADB command.

-- Now, right-click on an empty space in the platform-tools folder window and select “Open command window here“, “Open PowerShell window” or “Open in Terminal” option depending on the Windows OS version.
+3. Now, right-click on an empty area in the platform-tools folder window and select “Open command window here“, “Open PowerShell window” or “Open in Terminal” option depending on the Windows OS version. open terminal window in adb platform tools folder

-- Alternatively, you can also type “cmd” or “powershell” in the folder address bar to open a command window with the folder path.
+4. Alternatively, you can also type “cmd” or “powershell” in the folder address bar to open a command window with the folder path.open powershell window with folder path

-- If your Android device is detected by ADB, it will show a string of alphanumeric values in the command window.
+8. When ADB detects your device, it will show a string of alphanumeric values in the command window.
 In case your Android device is not connected problem, you must troubleshoot the ADB and Fastboot error first.

-- In case everything is fine, just execute the ADB command to install APK Don’t forget to replace the name of the APK with the name of the name you want to install.
+9. If everything is fine, execute the ADB command to install APK Don’t forget to replace the name of the APK with the name of the name you want to install.

 adb install GBWhatsapp_Dec.apk